 Extensive research reviews have shown that the health support of family physicians reduces health risks and results in sustained survival.
 By April 2021, 22,099 research papers on the relationship between risk factors for diabetes, hypertensive disease, and subsequent mortality were reviewed.
 The meta-analysis indicated that family doctors' core medical activities help control diseases and mortality risk factors, resulting in sustained survival [32].
-Therefore, reproducing scientific evidence, like our study, demonstrates how survival rates were maintained in groups with no family physicians and only family dentists is essential.
+It would be expected that reproducing scientific evidence demonstrates how survival rates were maintained in groups with no family physicians and only family dentists.

-山座ら33)は、う蝕、歯周疾患などの口腔内感染症が感染性心内膜炎のリスクファクターとなることから、先天性心疾患の根治術前に病診連携により歯科治療として口腔内の感染源の除去は必須であったことを報告し、歯科医師との病診連携が重要であることを報告していた。

 Yamada et al. [33] have reported that oral infections such as tooth decay and periodontal disease are risk factors for infectious endocarditis.
 They stated that dental care coordinated with medical examinations before surgery for congenital heart disease is necessary to remove the source of infection in the oral cavity.
 Thus, it is crucial to facilitate collaboration between medical and dental care.

-5.今後の研究課題

-この調査では、3年後の「要介護度」への因果関係についてのみ議論できます。一方、「3つの健康要因」の調査時期は、「社会経済的要因」と「内科医・歯科医師の調査時期と同じです。次の課題は、すべての潜在変数について、調査年次の異なる追跡調査によって、真の因果構造を明らかにすることです。また、代表的な調査対象を選定して、代表性と妥当性を高めることも研究課題です。また、次の研究課題は、客観的な健康診断を行いながら、残存指標を含めて歯科医師が判断する口腔衛生状況を明らかにした上で、要介護度の予防との因果構造を分析することです。
+5. New Tactics for Preventing the Bedridden Status

+According to this study and Yuan’s study (33), it was suggested that in the context of health maintenance, having family doctors focuses on treating diseases, while having family dentists plays a role in preventing diseases.
+This study clarified the bedridden status of the elderly in urban areas and how it changes over time after three years.
+In particular, 96% of those without the bedridden status remained so even after three years.
+In addition, 85% of the factors that determine the bedridden status after three years were determined by the level of bedridden status three years ago.
+Therefore, it would be suggested that the key to avoiding bedridden status is to live without needing care at this time.

+The remainder of the bedridden status determinants would be 15%.
+However, it was suggested that the contributing role of health support activities for bedridden status prevention, which can only be played by family dentists who are easier to control than socioeconomic factors that are difficult to control, may share about 32% of the total effect of the socioeconomic factors.
+It should also utilize the support of family dentists and socioeconomic factors that form the basis of preventive activities through lifestyle, physical and mental health, and social activities.

-5. Future Research Issue
+Ⅴ. Future Research Issue